When Does Ice Come To Schools

 Relying on accurate and timely weather forecasts is essential for anticipating icy conditions.
 Subscribe to weather alerts from reputable sources, such as the National Weather Service, and monitor local weather conditions regularly.
 Pay attention to forecasts that predict freezing rain, sleet, or snow, as these types of precipitation are most likely to create icy conditions.

 Invest in weather monitoring equipment, such as thermometers and ice detectors, to track temperature and moisture levels on school grounds.
-This data can provide valuable insights into the likelihood of ice formation and help you make informed decisions about de-icing and other safety measures.
+Because of that, this data can provide valuable insights into the likelihood of ice formation and help you make informed decisions about de-icing and other safety measures.
 Share weather information with staff and students to raise awareness of potential hazards.

 3. Implement Proactive De-icing Strategies: